Badami cave temples: Cave 1

 The cave portrays the Tandava-dancing Shiva as Nataraja on the rock face to the right of entrance and also part of Gandharveda.
 The image, 5 ft tall, has 18 arms (9 in left and 9 on right) in a form that expresses the dance position (about 9x9=81 combinations in total) arranged in a geometric pattern, which Alice Boner – a Swiss art historian and Indologist, states is a time division symbolizing the cosmic wheel.
 The eighteen arms express Natya mudras (symbolic hand gestures), with some holding objects such as drums, a flame torch, a serpent, a trident and an axe.
 Shiva has his son Ganesha and the bull Nandi by his side.
 Adjoining the Nataraja, the wall depicts the goddess Durga of Shaktism tradition slaying the buffalo-demon Mahishasura.
 The sculptors had excellent knowledge of the natya mudras of Bharatanatya (a very popular classical dance in southern part of India), because there is no chance to correct any errors and it has to be perfectly carved at the first place otherwise the entire cave has to be abandoned.

-Shiva's dance is Ugra tandava natya (angry mode) dancing on a Rakshasa (daemon), but here the dance is particularly called Lalitha Natya Chatur tandava (which is a happy mode) and you could see that the dance performed on a lotus flower and the sons of Shiva are also participating in the dance, Ganesha is dancing and Karthikeya is playing a musical instrument Mruthungam along with Nandi on the other side.